 Whether you want to host an indoor or outdoor event, a trendy market, a wedding or end of year party, a banquet, a photo or film shoot; we can offer you a variety of options at affordable prices.

 We are happy to assist with some ideas to ensure an unforgettable experience.

-Contact our Events Manager on 071 940 1331 or firstname.lastname@example.org for a quotation or to set up a site visit.
+Contact our Events Manager Derek on +27 21 461-4673 (office hours) or firstname.lastname@example.org for a quotation or to set up a site visit.

 Add some authentic South African heritage your next event at the Castle of Good Hope.
 Click here to download the Venue Hire Capacity document.

 Calvyn Gilfellan – CEO: Castle of Good Hope